-The following information is specific to our trips to Socorro Islands.
-Details about the boat, services, amenities, deposits, cancellations, trip insurance and more can be found under General Information.
+The following information is specific to our trips to the Socorro Islands.
+Details about the boat, services, amenities, deposits, cancellations, trip insurance, and more can be found under General Information.

 The crew of Quino el Guardian will be glad to help you in any way possible to make your visit to the Socorro Islands an unforgettable experience.

 Our Socorro Islands season runs from the beginning of November to the end of May.

 Diving at the Socorro Islands is amazing and it provides the chance for large animal encounters - it truly is where the wild things are!

 The main attractions in the Socorro Islands are large pelagic animals including manta rays, bottlenose dolphins, humpback whales, and seven different types of sharks including hammerhead sharks.

 Due to the Revillagigedo biosphere regulations, divers are prohibited from carrying lights and knives or wearing gloves when diving anywhere in the Socorro Islands.
 Only camera lights are permitted